Google Buzz: History

 Google Buzz was announced on February 9, 2010, in a press conference at the company's Mountain View headquarters and launched on the same day, at 11 a.m.
 PT for the first set of users.
 The feature, available from the Gmail inbox, was rolled out to Gmail accounts in the following weeks.
 A mobile version of the site optimized for Android phones and Apple's iPhone was also launched, while a version for businesses and schools that use Google Apps was only planned.
 Within 56 hours of its release, 9 million posts were made on Google Buzz — approximately 160,000 posts and comments per hour.

 On October 14, 2011, Google announced that Google Buzz would be shut down together with the Buzz API "in a few weeks", in order to focus on Google+ instead.
 Bradley Horowitz, Google's Vice President, Product, explained the ramifications, "While people obviously won't be able to create new posts after that, they will be able to view their existing content on their Google Profile and download it using Google Takeout".
 He also said, "We learned a lot from products like Buzz and are putting that learning to work every day in our vision for products like Google+".

 It was discontinued on December 15, 2011 and all content users saved on the service were saved to the user's Google Drive.

-Google+ was shutdown on April 2, 2019.
+Google+ was shut down on April 2, 2019.
 Google cited low user engagement and software security issues for the shutdown.